Academic Calendar 2024-2025

 NOTE The normal classroom time of 36 hours is spread over two terms.

-Requirements: Prerequisite A minimum grade of a B in (DRAM 342 or DRAM 345) and permission of the Department.
-Note Application must be submitted by March 15th for Department approval.
-Consult faculty advisors or supervisor for detailed information.
+Requirements: Prerequisite A minimum grade of B in DRAM 241/3.0 and permission of the School.
+Note Consult faculty advisors or supervisor for detailed information.

 Offering Faculty: Faculty of Arts and Science